 A continuation of CHEM 203 in studying the major classes of organic compounds, with emphasis on structure and mechanisms.
 The lab portion will emphasize laboratory set-ups, distillation, extraction, recrystallization, chromatographic separations, and spectroscopic analysis (particular attention will be paid to simple IR and NMR analysis).
-Prerequisite: CHEM 123 with a minimum grade of D and CHEM 124 with a minimum grade of D and CHEM 203 with a minimum grade of D.
+Prerequisite: CHEM 203 with a minimum grade of C.